 What are the differences between coaching pool and open water swimming?09/08/2017 News

-At last month’s Swim England Open Water Festival, we spoke to coaches, participants, and spectators about open water coaching.
+At the last Swim England Open Water Festival, we spoke to coaches, participants, and spectators about open water coaching.

 With open water swimming participation on the rise and more events coming up across the country, more and more swimmers are wanting to hone their skills in open water.